sijnstra/agon-docs/docs/vdp/System-Commands.md

 Data sent from the VDP to the eZ80's UART0 is sent as a packet in the following format:

-- `cmd`: The packet command, with bit 7 set
+- `cmd`: The packet type, with bit 7 set
 - `len`: Number of data bytes
 - `data`: The data byte(s)